pinocchio-geppetto/ionic2ebook/README.md

 4. Upload and run the generated app on an Android device or on an emulator.
 5. Publish your eBook as described in the Android section: http://ionicframework.com/docs/guide/publishing.html.

+# Place Content Into This eBook
+This is how to do it...

 # Configuration
-Compile the source code into an app on either Android or iOS.

-## How to Compile This eBook on Android

-## How to Comipile This eBook on iOS

-## How to Place Content Into This eBook
+Configure your eBook to track usages statics and to monitize your eBook.

 ## Configure Firebase Analytics
 Register a Firebase account.
 For each platform, do the following: